-However, individual fuel retailers are free to enforce their own rules on their forecourts, so look out for news on TV and signs at petrol stations.
+However, individual fuel retailers are free to enforce their own rules on their forecourts, so be on the look-out for news on TV and signs at petrol stations.

 There’s no evidence that petrol pumps pose any greater risk of harbouring coronavirus than any other surface.
 However, it’s wise to wear gloves and wash your hands after using them.

-You can also pay by contactless (for up to £30) at many pumps around the country, meaning you can observe social distancing guidelines by avoiding going into the store and you won’t have to touch a keypad either.
-That £30 limit is scheduled to rise to £45, with a national rollout starting on 1 April 2020.
+You can also pay by contactless (for up to £45 since 1 April 2020) at many pumps around the country, meaning you can observe social distancing guidelines by avoiding going into the store and you won’t have to touch a keypad either.
+But of course, you’ll need to social distance and wear a face covering if you go inside to pay.

 What about driving abroad?